qzeq/GTA-LibertySanIV/README.md

 The game **might** have a RAM memory leak.
 It starts at ~300mb of ram and steadily rises to atleast ~700mb.
     You can play it fine for about an hour after which it can randomly crash.

+If the game crashes just make sure you fully close the GTA_SA.exe before you run it again so it doesn't re-crash instantly.
 ```

 ## 5. Tested Missions